GA-NIFS: co-evolution within a highly star-forming galaxy group at z=3.7 witnessed by JWST/NIRSpec IFS: Results and discussion

-We explore the properties of the ionized outflow by integrating all the associated spaxels.
-Then, we perform the two kinematic components modelling of this integrated spectrum of the outflow in the \OIIlines, \Hb, \OIIIb, \Ha and \NIIlines emission lines, which is shown in Figure~\ref{fig:outflow_fits}.
-This spectral modelling allows us to constrain the broad component flux in the different lines which, together with the main parameters derived for the outflow, are reported in Table~\ref{table:kinematic_properties}.
-As it can be inferred from the line fluxes, the contributions of the broad component to the total line flux in \OIIIb and \Ha are 23\% and 33\%, respectively, in agreement with the values found in ionized outflows of massive galaxies at $0.6 \leq z \leq 2.7$ \citep{forsterschreiberKMOS3DSurveyDemographics2019b, concasBeingKLEVERCosmic2022}.
+We explored the properties of the {outflowing gas} by integrating all the individual spaxels where a broad component is detected. {The region to the northwest was not included because the lower S/N in emission lines different to \OIIIb and \Ha reduces the quality of the fit.
+These line fluxes were used to estimate the nebular attenuation ($A_{\rm V, out}$) and the gas metallicity (12+log(O/H)$_{\rm out}$) in the outflow, whereas the associated $SFR$ and kinematic properties were estimated including the region to the northwest also}.
+We performed the two kinematic component modelling of this integrated spectrum of the outflow in the \OIIlines, \Hb, \OIIIb, \Ha and \NIIlines emission lines, which is shown in Figure~\ref{fig:outflow_fits}.
+This spectral modelling allowed us to constrain the broad component flux in the different lines that, together with the main parameters derived for the outflow, are reported in Table~\ref{table:kinematic_properties}.
+As can be inferred from the line fluxes, the contributions of the broad component to the total line flux in \OIIIb and \Ha are 23\% and 33\%, respectively, in agreement with the values found in ionised outflows of {massive galaxies ($>10^{11}$M$_{\odot}$) at $0.6 \leq z \leq 2.7$ \citep{forsterschreiberKMOS3DSurveyDemographics2019b, concasBeingKLEVERCosmic2022} and lower-mass ($<10^{10}$M$_{\odot}$) systems at $z$=$3-4$ \citep{guptaMOSELSurveyExtremely2023, llerenaIonizedGasKinematics2023}}.

-In the BPT diagram shown in Figure~\ref{fig:BPT}, the fluxes in the broad component place the ionization of the outflowing gas (blue circle) in a region of higher ionization than local, star-forming galaxies but compatible with ionization by star-formation at the redshift of GS\_4891 (see Section~\ref{subsubsec:results_BPT}).
-Under the assumption of star-formation driven ionisation of the outflowing gas, we can estimate its metallicity using the same prescriptions from \citet{curtiNewFullyEmpirical2017} as for the host galaxy (Section~\ref{subsubsec:results_metallicities}), in this case with the N2, R2, R3, R23 and O32 indicators.
+In the BPT diagram shown in Figure~\ref{fig:BPT}, the fluxes in the broad component place the ionisation of the outflowing gas (blue circle) in a region of higher ionisation than local, star-forming galaxies but compatible with ionisation by star formation at the redshift of GS\_4891 (see Section~\ref{subsubsec:results_BPT}).
+Under the assumption of star formation-driven ionisation of the outflowing gas, we can estimate its metallicity using the same prescriptions from \citet{curtiNewFullyEmpirical2017} as for the host galaxy (Section~\ref{subsubsec:results_metallicities}), in this case with the N2, R2, R3, R23, and O32 indicators.
 We obtain 12+log(O/H)~$\sim8.5_{-0.1}^{+0.1}$, which is $0.2$~dex higher than the one measured in the integrated spectrum of GS\_4891 (Secttion~\ref{table:integrated_properties}).